DariuszPiskorowski/Teensy_4.1_demo-serial-frequency_generator/README.md

 ### Installation
 1. Clone or download this repository.
-2. Open the `demo` file in Arduino IDE or copy its contents into a new sketch.
+2. Open the `demo.ino` file in Arduino IDE or copy its contents into a new sketch.
 3. Select the correct board (Teensy 4.1) and port.
 4. Upload the code to your Teensy.